 Short-term Care: Facilitates Functional Improvement

-This metric is a measure of the percentage of short-term residents that saw functional improvements, such as with activities of daily living.
-Some experts argue that this is a reasonable measure of rehabilitation services.
+This is the percentage of short-term residents who saw functional improvements, such as with activities of daily living.
+Higher levels of performance with activities of daily living typically correlates with successful rehabilitation services.

 Scores for Tacoma, WA